jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Clockwork Servant.md

 RacialMods:
 Languages:
 SQ: repair clockwork, swift reactions, winding
+SpecialAbilities:
+  Net (Ex): >
-SpecialAbilities: Net (Ex) As a standard action, a clockwork servant can launch a net from its shoulder.
+    As a standard action, a clockwork servant can launch a net from its shoulder.
 The launcher itself can contain up to five nets-loading a folded net into the launcher is a standard action.
 Some clockwork servants are outfitted with masterwork or even magic nets, although the clockwork servant presented here is armed with standard nets.
+  Repair Clockwork (Ex): >
-Repair Clockwork (Ex) Clockwork servants are adept at repairing other clockwork constructs.
+    Clockwork servants are adept at repairing other clockwork constructs.
 As a standard action that does not provoke an attack of opportunity, a clockwork servant can repair damage done to either itself or an adjacent clockwork creature, healing 1d10 points of damage to the target.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: